 ON THIS PAGE

 Blogs, op-eds, and media

 ANU Open Research collections provides an online location for collecting, maintaining, and disseminating the scholarly output of the University.
 This service allows members of the University to share research with the wider community.
 Digital Collections accepts journal articles, conference papers, book chapters, working or technical papers and other forms of scholarly communication such as poster presentations.
 It is also a repository for digital images of manuscripts and photographs in University research collections.

 In particular, the ANU Library strongly promotes the work of postgraduate students through their posters and conference presentations via the ANU Digital Collections project.
-You should consider at least adding your PhD Conference presentation to this repository.

 HIGHER DEGREE RESEARCH (HDR) COMMITTEE STUDENT REPRESENTATION

 The Crawford Higher Degree Research (HDR) Committee is chaired by the HDR Director, covers HDR matters and makes decisions on student scholarships and visiting fellowships where appropriate.

 The committee meets every second month, directs the School’s HDR-related activities, and designs and implements relevant policies.
 The committee also makes decisions on student scholarships and funding requests.
 Representatives on the committee include the HDR Convenors from each of the Crawford streams (POGO, RE&D, NSC, ACDE), the PhD Academic and Research Skills Advisor, the HDR Administrator, and HDR student representatives.
 Meetings are held every second month, except (typically) January.

 PhD students have at least one female representative on the Crawford School HDR Committee, with a maximum of two representatives.